AmityCo/Amity-Social-Cloud-UIKit-iOS-OpenSource/README.md

 UpstraUIKit has dependencies with Realm.
 Currently we are only able to work with Realm version 4.x.x.

+## Framework Building

+UpstraUIKit supports building xcframework which can be used any Xcode version.
+Please follow this instruction for building.
+1. Open this project with Xcode 12.2 (The version should be the same)
+2. Select `Release Framework` as a build target
+3. Build (The output path is `/UpstraUIKit/Distribution`)

+`Distribution` folder will contains `EkoChat.xcframework`, `Realm.xcframework` and `UpstraUIKit.xcframework`.
+These frameworks can be imported and built on any version of Xcode or Swift.

 ## Sample App

 UpstraUIKit has sample app you can play along with it.
 It is written with Swift.

-_Please build the target `Release Framework` once before running `SampleApp` target._
+Please finish `Release Framework` before running `SampleApp`.

 ## License